jacobalberty/unifi-docker/README.md

 ## Important PSA: Key Reinstallation Attacks via serious weaknesses in WPA2

-Please make sure you update to the [latest firmware](https://community.ubnt.com/t5/UniFi-Updates-Blog/FIRMWARE-3-9-3-7537-for-UAP-USW-has-been-released/ba-p/2099365).
-You may need to do a ["custom update"](https://help.ubnt.com/hc/en-us/articles/204910064-UniFi-Changing-the-Firmware-of-a-UniFi-Device) if 3.9.3 isn't offered as an upgrade for your devices yet.
+Please make sure you update the firmware on your access points, the KRACK vulnerability is a fairly major vulnerability in your wireless security.
+Ubiquiti has [an article with details on what devices need updates and how to update them](https://help.ubnt.com/hc/en-us/articles/115013737328).
 For more details on the attack see the [krack website](https://www.krackattacks.com/).

 ## MAJOR CHANGES INCOMING